Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: Discussion

 It is important to note that reconnection underlies both parallel and perpendicular processes, though operating under different plasma conditions.
 The spatial scales also differ substantially: reconnection requires extremely thin current sheets ($\sim$10-100 m), while parallel dissipation can occur in wider regions ($\sim$1 km) where the critical current density for anomalous resistivity is exceeded.

-For low-corona parameters ($\beta \sim 1$), this gives $L_W \approx 300$ m for \hrieuv events—already approaching the resolution limits achievable at Solar Orbiter's closest perihelia.
-At 1 km resolution, we would be able to directly observe the critical scales where parallel current dissipation initiates.
+For low-corona parameters ($\beta \sim 1$), this gives $L_W \approx 300$ m for \hrieuv events—already below the resolution limits achievable at Solar Orbiter's closest perihelia (100 km).
+However, the observed current sheets might be larger due to unresolved structure.